Thanksgiving dinner: Preparation and timing

 Because of the amount of food, preparation for the Thanksgiving meal may begin early in the day or during the days prior.
-The turkey generally takes hours to prepare, cook, and "rest" before serving.
+The turkey generally takes hours to prepare, cook, and rest before serving.
 Many side dishes can be at least partially prepared in advance, and pies may be popular desserts in part because they can be baked days or weeks in advance and stored.
 It is common for family members and friends from different households to bring dishes to a joint meal.

 The meal is often served in the early or middle afternoon.
 Maria Parloa, an early New England domestic scientist cautioned against eating too early in the day, because of the increased pressure on the cook:

+Charitable giving

+It is common during this time for increased donations and charity drives to support providing a Thanksgiving meal to those in need, such as unhoused people and shelters.
+Nonprofits such as the Salvation Army run drives to collect basic Thanksgiving dinner food items such as canned foods, stuffing mix, butter, eggs, and turkey or chicken.
+Some food banks distribute free turkeys to help people trying to assemble a Thanksgiving dinner; for example, San Diego Food Bank gave out 14,000 turkeys in 2024.
+Also, some may volunteer to help others have Thanksgiving dinner on that day.

+In his 1955 Thanksgiving Day proclamation, President Dwight D. Eisenhower encouraged Americans to use their Thanksgiving to help those with less.
+In 1945, on the first Thanksgiving after the end of WWII, he testified before Congress seeking more food aid to Europe.